RCSD staffing raises teacher certification questions

 She also says the district should be held accountable.

 “The nuance or concern is, of course, that certification.
-If I’m trying to learn how to read, if literacy is something important to me, I want to make sure a teacher that is qualified to teach me in literacy and is certified to do so is in position,” said Simmons.
+If I’m trying to learn how to read, if literacy is something important to me, I want to make sure a teacher that is qualified to teach me in literacy and is certified to do so is in position,” Simmons said.

 Some RCSD teachers News 8 has spoken to in the past have said they’ve had to take on extra responsibility, including more classes, over the lack of staff.